resty-gwt/resty-gwt/restygwt-website/src/documentation/restygwt-user-guide.md

 by adding JAXRS `@Produces` and `@Consumes` annotations to the method declaration.

+### Keep the Java Interface clean

+If you need an attribute of your DTO to be part of the url you can do it by adding @Attribute annotation along side the @PathParam. the @PathParam references the placeholder in the @Path as usual and the @Attribute identifies the attribute/field of the DTO which shall be used for the replacement in the path.

+Example:

+{pygmentize::java}
+    @PUT
+    @Path("/{id}")
+    public void updateOrder(@PathParam("id") @Attribute("order_id") OrderConfirmation order,
+                            MethodCallback<OrderConfirmation> callback);
+{pygmentize}

 ### Mapping to a JSONP request

 If you need to access JSONP URl, then use the @JSONP annotation on the method